jsdf/n64-sdk-demo/README.md

-# N64 homebrew demo & tutorial
+# Nintendo 64 homebrew demo & tutorial

 This is a demo app with heavily commented source showing basic usage of the N64 SDK and the NuSystem framework.
 The game-specific code is in [stage00.c](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c).